shksherry/smart-home-dataset/README.md

- The dataset is created with 3,000 rows, spanning a simulated period of three years.
-The generated dataset is saved in a CSV file named 'smart_home_dataset.csv'.
+ The dataset is created with almost 49,000 rows, spanning a simulated period of four years.
+The generated dataset is saved in a CSV file named 'smart_home_dataset.csv.'
 It serves as a valuable resource for analyzing smart home behavior, energy consumption patterns, and decision-making scenarios related to offloading computational tasks.